ABOUT PATCHWORKS FILMS

 Ken Schneider | Producer/Director/Editor

-Ken is a Peabody-winning producer who has also edited over 35 feature length documentaries for PBS, HBO and Al-Jazeera.
+Ken is a Peabody-winning producer who has edited over 35 feature length documentaries for PBS, HBO, Showtime and Al-Jazeera.
 Films he edited have been nominated for an Oscar and multiple Emmys, and won prime-time and documentary Emmys, a Columbia-Dupont, two Peabodys, an Indie Spirit award and top awards at the Sundance Film Festival.
-He was editor on the Oscar-nominated Regret to Inform, a film The New York Times described as“unforgettable ... exquisitely filmed, edited and scored.”
-Other projects include: Soft Vengeance: Albie Sachs and the New South Africa (Peabody, 2015), Have You Heard From Johannesburg (Emmy winning series), In Football We Trust (Sundance, 2015), The Good War and Those Who Refused to Fight It, Orozco: Man of Fire, Ralph Ellison: An American Journey (American Masters), Store Wars, School Colors (Sundance 2002, Frontline), Bolinao 52 and Ancestors in the Americas (all featured on PBS).
+He was editor on the Oscar-nominated Regret to Inform, a film The New York Times described as “unforgettable ... exquisitely filmed, edited and scored.”
+Other projects include: Soft Vengeance: Albie Sachs and the New South Africa (Peabody), Have You Heard From Johannesburg (Emmy winning series), The Judge (TIFF), In Football We Trust (Emmy, Sundance), Orozco: Man of Fire, Ralph Ellison: An American Journey (PBS' American Masters), Mankiller, Store Wars, School Colors (PBS' Frontline), Bolinao 52 and Ancestors in the Americas.
+Ken directs and edits in both English and Spanish.

 Visit www.kenschneidereditor.net for more details about Ken's editing work.